Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have introduced the use of a parametric family of transformations for estimating (predicting) general area-specific parameters based on the mixed effects models.
+We have introduced the use of the parametric family of transformations for estimating (predicting) general area-specific parameters based on the mixed effects models.
 We have provided the best predictor of the parameter as well as the maximum likelihood method for estimating model parameters.
-Moreover, for measuring variability of the predictor, we constructed an empirical Bayes confidence interval of the area parameter.
+Moreover, for measuring variability of the predictor, we constructed the mpirical Bayes confidence interval of the area parameter.
 The simulation and empirical studies have revealed that the use of parametric transformations would improve the prediction accuracy of the existing method using specified transformations.

+As demonstrated in the simulation studies, the proposed method using the parametric family of transformations outperformed the prediction method using specified transformations when the specified transformation is not true.
+Hence, the proposed method would be promising and recommended as an alternative tool for prediction methods with specified transformations.
+However, when the estimated transformation is close to a well-known one, we may not necessarily employ the proposed method and it would be recommended to simply use the well-known transformation.
+For example, when the estimate of $\lambda$ in the DP transformation is close to $0$, it would be better to simply use the log-transformation.

+In this paper, we developed the methodology under the situation where the random effects $v_i$'s are mutually independent, following Molina and Rao (2010).
+However, $v_i$'s might be spatially correlated in some cases and several works have been focused on introducing spatial correlations in small area estimation (e.g. Pratesi and Salvati, 2009; Schmit et al., 2016).
+The detailed discussion introducing spatial correlation in this context is left to a future work.

-Although we considered an empirical Bayes approach in this paper, the hierarchical Bayes approach as considered in Molina et al. (2014), by assigning some prior distributions for model parameters, would be useful.
-Moreover, one may use more flexible method for the regression part like the penalized spline as used in Opsomer et al. (2008).
-The detailed investigation of these issues are left to a valuable future study.
+Although we considered an empirical Bayes approach in this paper, the hierarchical Bayes approach as considered in Molina et al. (2014), by assigning some prior distributions for model parameters, would be useful as well.
+Moreover, it would be interesting to consider the use of the penalized spline method for modeling the regression part (e.g. Opsomer et al., 2008) or a semiparametric transformation approach (e.g. Nesser, et al., 1996) rather than the full parametric approach, which would achieve more flexible modeling whereas both would be computationally burdensome.
+The detailed investigation are left to valuable future studies.